pattonsgirl/CEG2350/Labs/Lab07/LabTemplate.md

 ## Part 2 - Virtualize the Machine

-1. Virtual Machine Manager:
+1. **Virtual Machine Manager**
     - Software & version:
     - Link to software URL:
     - ![screenshot of installed & running software](RELATIVE_PATH_TO_SCREENSHOT_IN_FOLDER)

-2. Guest OS information:
+2. **Guest OS information**
     - Linux distribution selected:
-    - URL downloaded from:
+    - URL ISO downloaded from:

-3. Guest VM resource allocations:
+3. **Guest VM resource allocations**
     - Number of Virtual CPUs:
     - RAM:
     - Hard disk space:

-4. Guest OS Installation:
+4. **Guest OS Installation**
-    - Note steps completed to install and then start the installed guest operating system
+    - Steps to install and then start the installed guest operating system:
+    1.
+    2.
+    3.
     - ![screenshot of installed & running Guest OS in VM](RELATIVE_PATH_TO_SCREENSHOT_IN_FOLDER)

 ## Part 3 - Virtual Playground:

-1. How to change your desktop background in your VM:
-2. How to install VSCode in your VM:
+How-to guides for some common tasking on my guest OS

+My guest OS is: [INSERT YOUR GUEST OS]

+1. **Customizing the desktop background**
+    - steps
+    - go
+    - here

+2. **Installing VSCode**
+    - steps
+    - go
+    - here

+3. **Sharing a clipboard or folder between your host and guest OS**
+    - steps
+    - go
+    - here

+4. **Cloning my course repository**
+    - steps
+    - go
+    - here

-3. How to connect to your AWS instance from your VM using `ssh`:
+5. **Connecting to my AWS instance from using `ssh`**
+    - steps
+    - go
+    - here

+## Citations

+To add citations, provide the site and a summary of what it assisted you with.
+If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.